SouthernPark/SouthernPark.github.io/docs/_posts/2021-04-07-monte_carlo.markdown

 area of the circle will be calculated using probability event after enough loops.

-The pseudo code for the whole process is showing below.
+The pseudo code for the whole process is showing below:

 {% highlight ruby %}